China's JD.com withdraws sale of unapproved gaming titles -state media - NewsBreak

 China's JD.com withdraws sale of unapproved gaming titles -state media

-BEIJING, Sept 3 (Reuters) - China’s JD.com has told sellers that it will withdraw the sale of 87 games including Activision Blizzard Inc’s “Call of Duty” and Nintendo’s “Animal Crossing: New Horizon”, saying they were unapproved titles, local media reported.
+BEIJING, Sept 3 (Reuters) - China's JD.com (9618.HK) has told sellers that it will withdraw the sale of 87 games including Activision Blizzard Inc's (ATVI.O) "Call of Duty" and Nintendo's (7974.T) "Animal Crossing: New Horizon", saying they were unapproved titles, local media reported.

 The company, one of China's largest e-commerce platforms which also hosts third-party sellers, issued the notice on Thursday, the state-backed China Youth Daily newspaper said on Friday.